-Note 1 - Plates exempting cyclists (Diagram No 954.4) should not be used with a 'No Entry' sign (Diagram No 616).
+Note 1 - Plates exempting cyclists (see Appendix B) should not be used with a 'No Entry' sign (Diagram No 616).
 Note 2 - This layout is also permitted without the 'double D' islands and with signs to Diagram 619 replacing signs to Diagram No 616.